katkhedp/CrackStation/README.md

 ```

-### Example

 # Stable release
-- The latest stable release for the applciation is "2.1.4".
+- The latest stable release for the applciation is "2.1.5".

 # Author
 - The project is developed and uploaded by Pushpak Vijay Katkhede